tafariberesford/astrohumans/README.md

 Tafari  | Content Cell | &#9744;
 Sita | Content Cell | &#9744;

+### Documents
 > Data Flow Document - Using *Whimsical* make a document that shows the data flow between your front-end and back-end, with component hierarchy added.

->API Snippet - A sample snippet of JSON from a *successful* request made in Postman
+>API Snippet - A sample snippet of JSON from a *successful* request made in Postman (Do this during or after meeting MVP)

 >Wireframes - A mockup of the application's views - Desktop and Mobile